 Parents are asked to let the school know if their child is absent and the reason for the absence by 9am on the day in question.
-This can be done via a phone message or a letter to school (please click for the school's Contact Details).
+This can be done via a phone message or an email to school (please click for the school's Contact Details).
 If parents do not let the school know the reason for absence on the first day then the School Secretary will phone to ensure that there are no problems.
 A letter confirming the reason for absence is required on return.
 If no letter is received explaining the absence then a letter will be sent from the school.
 If parents fail to give a reason for absence it then becomes an unauthorised absence, that is an absence the school knows nothing about or perhaps, worryingly, an absence that the parents know nothing about.

 Amendments have been made to the 2006 regulations in the Education (Pupil Registration) (England) (Amendment) Regulations 2013.
 These amendments, as described here, came into force on 1st September 2013.
 Amendments to the 2006 regulations remove references to family holiday and extended leave as well as the statutory threshold of ten school days.
 The amendments make clear that Headteachers may not grant any leave of absence during term time unless there are exceptional circumstances.
 Headteachers should determine the number of school days a child can be away from school if the leave is granted.

 If a child becomes unwell at school we will contact parents.
 We ask that parents keep home/work contact numbers up to date to minimise delays.
 In the unlikely event of an emergency we will call an ambulance and a member of staff will accompany the child to hospital, staying with them until a parent can arrive.